Is God Really Good?

 And I’ve got to be honest I have wrestled hard with one question in particular.

 Is God really good?

 Because to be quite honest, He doesn’t feel good.

 He feels kind of mean.
-I had given up everything, I had served him well, I was willing to be single, he placed this man in front of me.
-I loved this man and his daughter with my whole heart and wanted nothing more than for them to love God and then love me.
+I had given up everything, I had served him well, I was willing to be single, he placed this man and his daughter in front of me.
 And God took them from me.
 How do I trust someone who in his sovereignty did that?
 How is that good?
 It felt like he was just playing with me.
 Just giving me enough to know that I really did truly desire a family and then... psych, nevermind, I’m taking it away.

 I didn’t know what to do with that.